diegoflorenca/diegoflorenca/README.md

 ### 👋 Hi, I am Diego Felipe Florença!
 (He/Him)

-Over the course of ten years, I gained extensive experience in design, web development, and technology as an entrepreneur, web developer, and teacher in Brazil.
-My Bachelor's degree in Digital Design and specialization in Front-End Web Development has provided me with the skills and knowledge necessary to excel in my field.
-Additionally, my exceptional organizational and problem-solving skills, along with my attention to detail, make me a valuable asset to any team.

-- 🔭 I've been working as a front-end developer at <a href="http://www.panevo.com" target="_blank">Panevo</a>
-- 🚀 I’m currently learning React, Next and TypeScript
+🚀 Entrepreneur, Web Developer, and Educator 🇧🇷

+🎓 Bachelor's in Digital Design | 🌐 Front-End Web Development Specialist

+🔍 10+ years of experience in the world of design, web development, and technology

+💼 Bringing a unique blend of creativity and technical prowess to every project

+💡 Passionate about problem-solving and obsessed with the details

+👨‍💻 Ready to collaborate and contribute to innovative tech projects

+📚 Lifelong learner committed to staying at the forefront of the digital landscape

+Let's build the future together, one code at a time! 🚀

 #### ⚡Fun facts